 - The flowers grow abundantly and respond well to cutting in that they’ll continue to produce blooms throughout the season the more you harvest; my plants typically slow down in the extreme heat of our Missouri summers but they pop back into production once fall comes

 - Calendula is also used as a natural dye source.

 Most important for our discussion today, Calendula is a wellness herb, being very useful in healing anything having to do with your skin – blemishes, cuts, scrapes, etc. It is simple to dry for medicinal and beauty use.
 Simply cut the blooms below the head and dry on a screen or dehydrator rack.
 I usually just air dry, but you can dehydrate them, too.
 Here are five ways to preserve calendula.

 For more information on learning to grow calendula, please visit this article from Lovely Greens.

 There are a host of other useful flowers that can be harvested this time of year; to learn more about them, visit this article from us here at Homestead Lady.

-If you’re interested in learning about a few more herbs you can grow in pots, please give our publication, Herbs in the Bathtub, a try!
+If you’re interested in learning about a few more herbs you can grow in pots, please give our publication, The Potted Herb, a try!
 You don’t need to know how to grow 100 herbs to grow a successful home apothecary.
 You don’t even need a lot of space!
 Let us show you how to grow herbs wherever you live, in whatever space you have.

 Making Quality Calendula Earache Oil